pomettini/Slides/slides/make-playdate-game/make-playdate-game.md

 # Loops

-- The basic Lua library provides **pairs** a handy function that allows you to iterate over the elements of a table
+- The basic Lua library provides **pairs**, a handy function that allows you to iterate over the elements of a table

 ```lua
 a = {}